Volnetiks/Volnetiks/README.md

 # 💫 About Me:
-I'm currently studying AI Engineering and working as a Freelancer in Mobile and AI
+I'm a 19 years old student currently studying AI Engineering and working as a Freelancer in Mobile and AI.
+I have been programming for about 10 years now.
+I experience with new technologies, from transformers to frameworks.
+I now focus on AI Technologies and Mobile Apps, aiming at combining both worlds.

 ## 🌐 Socials: